sHaggYcaT/user-guide/workloads/templates/vm-creation.md

 virtualmachine.kubevirt.io/testvm patched
 ```

 Do not forget about virtctl tool.
-Use it in the real cases instead of using kubernetes API, can be more convinient.
+Using it in the real cases instead of using kubernetes API can be more convinient.
 Example:

 ```bash
 $ virtctl start testvm
 VM testvm was scheduled to start
 ```

-As fast as VM starts, kubernates creates new type of object - VirtualMachineInstance.
-It has similar name as VirtualMachine.
+As soon as VM starts, kubernates creates new type of object - VirtualMachineInstance.
+It has similar name to VirtualMachine.
 Example (not full output, it's too big):

 ```bash
 $ kubectl describe vm testvm